High time PM breaks 'silence' on 'proliferation' of Islamophobic incidents: Tharoor | Politics

 Amid outrage over the controversial remarks on Prophet Mohammad by the BJP's now-sacked two functionaries, Congress leader Shashi Tharoor on Sunday said it is high time Prime Minister Narendra Modi broke his silence on the ''proliferation of hate speech and Islamophobic incidents'' in the country, asserting that his silence is interpreted by some as condoning what has been happening.

-In an interview with PTI, Tharoor said the irony is that in recent years the Indian government has taken ''impressive steps'' to strengthen relations with Islamic countries, but that risks being ''seriously undermined''.
+In an interview with PTI, Tharoor said the irony is that in recent years the Indian government has taken ''impressive steps'' to strengthen relations with Islamic countries, but that now is at risk of being ''seriously undermined''.

-The former Union minister also weighed in on the ongoing debate on the need for blasphemy laws in the country and said he is not a fan of such laws because the history of such laws elsewhere is littered with their misuse and abuse. ''The existence of a blasphemy law tends to encourage both excessive frivolous litigation and mob misconduct by those who take the law into their own hands.
-I think our current hate speech laws and Section 295A are quite adequate to deal with such misbehavior,'' Tharoor said.
-The issue is the willingness of the police and local authorities to enforce the law, without fear or favor, against whoever violates it, he said.

-''Exemplary action against any offenders will have a salutary effect in reducing such cases in future,'' the Lok Sabha MP from Thiruvananthapuram said.

 The BJP had last Sunday suspended its national spokesperson Nupur Sharma and expelled its Delhi media head Naveen Kumar Jindal after their controversial remarks on Prophet Mohammad.